amirmohazzab/e-learning/README.md

 # Discription

 This project is a Medium shop with authentication and authorization, panel admin for adding, edditing, deleting, getting courses from MongoDB and some filters on courses.
 Also it is a shop for users to visit, search and buy courses.
-All chosen courses are shown in cart and user can increase, decrease the numbers and delete each course and delete all courses.
-Finally Typescript is added.
+All chosen courses are shown in cart (user-profile) and user can increase, decrease the numbers and delete each course and delete all courses.
+Finally Typescript is added. website and panel admin are together and one can access both of them based on authentication.
+Through login with admin user which username: "ah_mohazzab@yahoo.com" and password "123456" one can enter admin panel.
+Also one can after authentication, enter website without any restrictions.

 ## Technologies